 We next sought evidence that genes classified as DE in our in vitro experimental system play a role in determining susceptibility to TB.
 To do this, we intersected our results with those from a TB susceptibility GWAS conducted in The Gambia and Ghana \cite{Thye2010}.
 To perform a combined analysis of the both data sets, we coupled each gene in our expression data with the GWAS SNP with the lowest p-value among all tested SNPs located within 50 kb of the gene’s transcription start site (Supplementary Data S4).
 We then asked whether the GWAS SNPs coupled with the genes we classified as DE between susceptible and resistant individuals in our experiment are enriched for low GWAS p-values compared to SNPs coupled to randomly chosen genes.
 Specifically, we calculated the fraction of SNPs with a GWAS p-value less than 0.05 among SNPs coupled with ranked subsets of genes whose expression profiles show increasing difference between susceptible and resistant individuals (the effect size was the absolute value of the log fold change in our experiment).
 In order to assess the significance of the observations, we performed 100 permutations of the enrichment analysis to derive an empirical p-value (Fig. \ref{fig:gwas}b).
 Using this approach, we observed a clear enrichment (empirical P < 0.01) of low GWAS p-values for SNPs coupled with the genes classified as DE between susceptible and resistant individuals (Fig. \ref{fig:gwas}a).
 We obtained similar results for the Ghana GWAS; see Supplementary Fig. \ref{fig:gwas-supp}).

 We used this combined expression and GWAS data set to identify genes potentially involved in TB susceptibility.
 Only two genes, CCL1 and UNC13A, were associated with a p-value less than 0.01 in both The Gambia and Ghana GWAS and had an absolute log fold change greater than 2 between susceptible and resistant individuals in the non-infected state (these arbitrary cutoffs were chosen to be stringent; see Supplementary Data S4 for the results with various cutoffs).
-Interestingly, these two genes were previously shown to play a role in MTB infection.
+Interestingly, these two genes were previously shown to play a role in MTB infectionREF.